 These essential statistics will help you find the right brakes for the job whether you need car brakes or truck brakes.
-If you know of any other pro-tips that might help people find auto brakes to suit their need, please let us know in the comments below and we may share them in featured article later (we’ll even give you a shout out, if you’d like!)
+If you know of any other pro-tips that might help people find auto brakes to suit their needs, please let us know in the comments below and we may share them in a featured article later (we’ll even give you a shout-out if you’d like!)

 Most drivers recognize the tell-tale squeal of worn or damaged brakes.
 This is most often due to the brake pads being worn down or even the metal part of the pad (the wrong part) contacting the rotor itself, which is especially bad and can cause expensive damage.
-Better brake pad materials mean not just better stopping power and safety, but less noise too.
-Although, again, one might choose noisier breaks in exchange for better stopping power, durability, or just general feel.
+Better brake pad materials mean not just better-stopping power and safety, but less noise too.
+Although again, one might choose noisier breaks in exchange for better stopping power, durability, or just a general feel.

 Brake fade is a loss of stopping power after repeatedly pressing the brakes.
 If it’s not worn or damaged brake parts then it’s usually a consequence of heavier load or higher speed conditions than the brakes are meant for.
 Again other factors besides worn brake pads contribute to brake fade, like loss of brake fluid pressure.

 If the vehicle shakes when using the brakes, that’s poor smoothness.
 Might seem like a luxury, but smoothness is relevant to safety too.
 The “chatter” that’s caused by coarse braking actually reduces traction and reduces stopping power.
 Without friction, you skid more, and no one wants to skid more… well unless they’re on a race track.

 This can be a bit subjective, but essentially it’s how quickly pressing the brake pedal transfers to stop the vehicle.
 People have different preferences so different pedal feels feel better to different people.
 Nonetheless, people generally prefer tight responsiveness and a proportionate translation of pedal pressure into stopping power.